 - Meals indicated in the itinerary

-- One well-maintained rental bike (road or hybrid)
+- One well-maintained rental bike (road or e-assist bike)

 - Samurai Sports t-shirts and personalized name tag in Japanese

 - Entrance and admission fees for all activities and events in the itinerary

 - Shared online photo album of your trip

 - All gratuities for drivers, guides, and hospitality staff